amitnos123/MipBot/README.md

 	"token":"TOKEN"
 }

-insert your token and prefixof your bot.
+insert your token and prefix of your bot.